gkz/CoffeeCoffee/README.md

 coffeecoffee is a program that interprets CoffeeScript programs without transcompiling to Javascript.

 The main engine here is runtime.coffee, which directly evaluates expressions from the AST.
-Here is the script:
+It uses the output of nodes_to_json.coffee, as show below.

 ```
+> cat coffeecoffee
 #!/bin/sh
 filename=$1
 shift